bird-house/bird-house.github.io/README.md

 The site has other pages written in Markdown like `about.md`.

-To customise the layout read the documentation of the [minima theme](https://github.com/jekyll/minima).
+To customise the layout read the documentation of [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/).